There was a time when any open space in my day felt like a problem that needed solving.

 The pressure to always be doing something

 Modern life doesn’t leave much room for emptiness.
-Every spare moment is treated like an opportunity: learn something, optimize something, capture something, improve something.
+Every spare moment is treated like an opportunity — learn something, optimize something, capture something, improve something.
 Even rest has rules now.

-I think for a long time I bought into the idea that if I wasn’t filling every gap, I was falling behind.
 That mindset followed me everywhere — work, weekends, even family time.
-I’d be physically present but mentally somewhere else, already thinking about the next thing.
+I’d be physically present but mentally somewhere else, already thinking about the next thing I should be doing.

 At some point, it just stopped working.